HIV/AIDS: Epidemiology

 HIV/AIDS is considered a global pandemic.
-As of 2022, approximately 39.0 million people worldwide are living with HIV, the number of new infections that year being about 1.3 million.
-This is down from 2.1 million new infections in 2010.
-Among new infections, 44% are in women and girls globally.
-There were 630,000 AIDS related deaths in 2022, down from a peak of 2 million in 2005.
-The World Health Organization has reported that deaths from HIV and AIDS have "fallen by 61%, moving from the world’s seventh leading cause of death in 2000 to the twenty-first in 2021."
+In 2025, approximately 40.9 million people worldwide were living with HIV, including 1.2 million who had acquired it that year.
+This was down steeply from 2.1 million new infections in 2010.
+New infections were not evenly balanced between the sexes, with females representing only 41% of 2025 diagnoses.
+Total deaths have fallen from a peak of 2 million in 2005.
+The World Health Organization has reported that deaths from HIV and AIDS have "fallen by 61%, moving from the world's seventh leading cause of death in 2000 to the twenty-first in 2021."

 Among persons living with HIV (PLWH), the largest proportion reside in eastern and southern Africa (20.6 million, 54.6%).
 This region also had the highest rate of adult and child deaths due to AIDS in 2020 (310,000, 46.6%).
 Sub-Saharan African adolescent girls and young women (aged 15–24 years) account for 77% of new infections among this age-range globally.
 Here, in contrast to other regions, adolescent girls and young women are three times more likely to acquire HIV than age-matched males.
 Despite these statistics, overall, new HIV infections and AIDS-related deaths have substantially decreased in this region since 2010.

 Eastern Europe and central Asia has observed a 43% increase in new HIV infections and 32% increase in AIDS-related deaths since 2010, the highest of all global regions.
 These infections are predominantly distributed in persons who inject drugs, with gay men and other men who have sex with men or persons who engage in transaction sex the second and third populations most impacted in this region.